theowenyoung/gatsby-source-git/README.md

 Based on [gatsby-source-git](https://github.com/stevetweeddale/gatsby-source-git), remove default option `["--depth","1"]`, support custom `fetchOptions`

+support option `rootDir`, you can specifify a root directory as your content directory

 You can use follow command to instead the [gatsby-source-git](https://github.com/stevetweeddale/gatsby-source-git):

 ```bash